 4. Works As An Anti Aging Agent

 Who wouldn’t want to stay young and healthy longer?
 Exposure to sun can damage your skin faster.
 Studies show antioxidants can prevent signs of photo-induced ageing like pigmentation.8 Raspberries are rich in antioxidants like vitamin C and ellagic acid that slow down the ageing process by reducing the oxidative stress in the body.9 10 The compound anthocyanins responsible for the red color of certain raspberries also has antioxidant and antimicrobial properties.
-All these properties make raspberries a go-to anti aging agent.

 5. Improves Eye Sight